Nestor/vanilla-bot/README.md

 More fun than sock puppet accounts, Bot is a tool for kickstarting a new community or bringing an old one together with a shared experience and knowledge.

 Bot has customizable triggers that allow it to participate and take actions in your community as a (bot) member.

-Bot is best used by experienced Vanilla plugin developers.
+**Bot is for experienced Vanilla plugin developers.** It is a framework for building a clean bot implementation.
+On its own it doesn't do much of anything.
+It certainly is not plugin-and-play for non-developers.
 This guide assumes you understand event handling in Vanilla well.

 ## Using Bot